wp-plugins/propoza/readme.txt

 2. If you don't have an account, please press Setup your free account and request a subdomain and API key.
 3. Insert your subdomain and API key.
 These can be found in the registration e-mail or your Propoza dashboard.
 4. Press Save changes
-5. Press Test connection to test the connection from wordpress to your propoza account.
+5. Press Test connection to test the connection from Wordpress to your Propoza account.
 6. Create a test quote in the front-end.

 == Frequently Asked Questions ==